-Accessibility in Product Design's UI
+Accessibility in Product Design

-Accessibility is a buzzword that keeps popping up in our feeds.
-And the truth is that equal access to technology should not be a hassle but a given for everyone.
-In this article, we'll discuss accessibility in the context of Product Design.
 We'll define accessibility, product design, and user interface and consider their importance.
 We'll move on to accessibility in UI design, giving you pointers for accessible UIs.
 Finally, before we go, we'll look at a few examples of accessible UI in the industry.
 Are you ready to reach everyone?

 What is Accessibility?

 If anyone can use something, it's accessible.
 Yet, most products focus on the majority of potential users.
 For instance, users with no issues handling a traditional website or mobile app.
 But what about people with disabilities or impairments?
-Well, accessibility revolves around these people.
-In design, accessibility means you are aware of these users' needs and build a product that fits them.

-Accessibility vs. Usability
+Accessibility vs Usability

 Often, accessibility and usability are seen as the same thing.
 Yet, there are some significant differences between them.
 Usability should include accessibility.
 This approach focuses on a product that would be unusable for a person with a disability.
 Nonetheless, usability's emphasis lies in making effective and satisfying to use products.
 It doesn't focus on the experiences of people with disabilities as accessibility does.

-Accessibility vs. Universal Design
+Accessibility vs Universal Design

-As a discipline, universal design focuses on making accessible-to-all products and services.
-Accessibility and universal design may sound synonymous.
-But, the former is the consequence of the latter.
 Accessibility helps a specific section of the population access a product or service.
 Universal design aims at making a product or service accessible to as many users as possible.

 Why is Accessibility Important?